mautic/developer-documentation-new/docs/rest_api/stages.rst

 Use this endpoint to update a Stage by ID.
 You can use either ``PUT`` or ``PATCH``.

-* ``PUT``: to replace the stage if it exists, or create a new one if it doesn’t.
+* ``PUT``: to replace the Stage if it exists, or create a new one if it doesn’t.

-* ``PATCH``: to update the stage if it exists.
-If the stage doesn’t exist, Mautic returns a 404 error.
+* ``PATCH``: to update the Stage if it exists.
+If it doesn’t exist, Mautic returns a 404 error.

 .. code-block:: php